node-class-may-2023/ComIT_Node/git.md

 ```

 * Git rm works like git add but instead of adding the file we'll delete it from the project
-* Now we need to commit our change and delete de index.html file
+* Now we need to commit our change and delete the index.html file

 ```bash
 git commit -m 'Deleted index.html'